Our Process

 Determine their role, function, and importance in the structure of the entire website or web application.

-By planning how they work and where they are located (e.g., the home page, sub-pages), you will also be able to speed up and rationalize the design and programming work significantly.
+By planning how they work and where they're located (e.g., the home page, sub-pages), you can significantly speed up and rationalize the design process and programming work.

-Wireframes' most prominent advantage is their ability to improve information architecture, the importance of which increases with the size and complexity of the project.
+Wireframes' most prominent advantage is their ability to improve information architecture, which becomes increasingly important as the project grows in size and complexity.

 Information architecture design is time-consuming.
-Mistakes made during the conceptual phase often generate high costs (related to their repair) in later stages of the work, which is why it is so important to avoid them.
+Mistakes made during the conceptual phase often generate high costs (related to their repair) in later stages of the work, which is why it's so important to avoid them.

 Planning information architecture requires thoughtful consideration of how content is presented so that its substance and placement best serve accessibility and unambiguity.